andrewschreiber/electron-pixi-wakeups/README.md

 - Doesn't matter if the window is displayed or not
 - 'low-power' `powerPreference` doesn't seem to make a difference on energy impact or CPU use, but setting `maxFPS` does (despite a static graphic)
+- Using 'webgpu' doesn't make a difference here

 ## Thanks for reading